 The Red Wings won their second Stanley Cup in three seasons when they beat the Montreal Canadiens on April 16, 1954.
 Game 7 needed overtime to decide a winner and that’s when Tony Leswick added his name to playoff lore.

-Leswick shot the puck towards the net, from the right point, and it hit defenseman Doug Harvey’s glove and went right into the back of the net.
+Leswick shot the puck towards the net from the right point, and it hit defenseman Doug Harvey’s glove and went right into the back of the net.
 This was the last time there was an overtime goal in Game 7 of the Stanley Cup Final.

 On April 16, 1961, the Chicago Blackhawks won their first Stanly Cup since 1938 after beating the Red Wings 5-1 in Game 6 of the Final.
-The Cup-clinching victory came at the old Olympia and it was the only win by a road team in the series.
+The Cup-clinching victory came at the old Olympia, and it was the only win by a road team in the series.

 On April 16, 1968, the Philadelphia Flyers beat the St. Louis Blues 2-1 in double overtime, with Don Blackburn scoring the game-winning goal.
 However, it was goaltender Bernie Parent who stole the show.
 The future Hall of Famer made 63 saves to lead the Flyers to their first-ever overtime playoff victory.

 When Ron Hextall beat the Tampa Bay Lightning on April 16, 1996, he became the winningest goalie in Flyers’ playoff history.
 His 36 wins gave him one more than Parent.
-Hextall’s 45 Stanley Cup playoff wins are still the most in franchise history.
+Hextall’s 45 Stanley Cup Playoff wins are still the most in franchise history.

-Ed Belfour did everything he could to lead the Maple Leaf past the Flyers on April 16, 2003 but came up just short.
-Mark Recchi scored in double overtime give the Flyers a 3-2 victory after Belfour made 72 saves.
+Ed Belfour did everything he could to lead the Maple Leaf past the Flyers on April 16, 2003, but came up just short.
+Mark Recchi scored in double overtime to give the Flyers a 3-2 victory after Belfour made 72 saves.
 His performance is still the second-most saves ever made in a playoff game, just one behind Kelly Hrudey.

-Exactly one year later, Belfour picked up the 14th and final playoff shutout of his career when he blanked the Ottawa Senators.
+One year later, Belfour picked up the 14th and final playoff shutout of his career when he blanked the Ottawa Senators.
 He is still tied for seventh all-time in postseason shutouts with Jacques Plante and his former teammate, Dominik Hasek.

 Stanley Cup Playoff Moments

-Orr also became the first and only defenseman in NHL history to score goals in four straight playoff games, when he scored twice as the Bruins beat the New York Rangers 4-1, in Game 6 of the Stanley Cup Quarterfinals.
+Orr also became the first and only defenseman in NHL history to have goals in four straight playoff games, when he scored twice as the Bruins beat the New York Rangers 4-1, in Game 6 of the Stanley Cup Quarterfinals.